librato/api-docs/source/includes/_alerts.md

 Property | Definition
 -------------- | ----------
 threshold | float: measurements over this number will fire the alert. summary_function<br>`optional` | string: Indicates which statistic of an aggregated measurement to alert on. <br><br>For gauge metrics will default to "average", which is also the "value" of non-complex or un-aggregated measurements.
-If set, must be one of: [min, max, average, sum, count, derivative].
-See [Instrument Stream Property summary_function](#instruments) for more details. <br><br>For counter metrics will default to "derivative", which is the delta between the most recent measurement and the one before it.
-If set, must be one of: [derivative, absolute_value]. duration | *integer*: Number of seconds that data for the specified metric/tag combination must be above the threshold for before the condition is met.
+If set, must be one of: [min, max, average, sum, count, derivative]. duration | *integer*: Number of seconds that data for the specified metric/tag combination must be above the threshold for before the condition is met.
 All data points within the given duration must be above the threshold to meet this condition.
 This avoids a single spike from triggering the condition. <br><br>If unset, a single sample above the threshold will trigger the condition.
 The tracking duration begins with samples received after the alert condition is created or updated.
 Must be >= 60 seconds and <= 3600 seconds.

 Additional properties for the 'absent' alert condition type: